 Michael Brooke <email@example.com>

-In August 1985, one month after filming had wrapped, director Federico Fellini fell ill due to a mini stroke.
+On August 15th, 1985, two months after filming had wrapped, director Federico Fellini fell ill due to a mini stroke.
 Fortunately, the ailment did not have any lasting negative effects on his health.
 See more »

 6 of 6 people found this review helpful.

 Was this review helpful to you?